-There's a truly incredible number of things you can do with Amazon's connected speaker, and ideally a lot of these things will casually become a part of your daily routine over time.
+There's a truly incredible number of things you can do with Amazon's connected speakers, and ideally a lot of these things will casually become a part of your daily routine over time.
 Amazon's Alexa service is designed to be something you can rely on for just about every aspect of the connected home, and to get the most out of this experience you want to start by setting it up correctly out of the box.

-1. Connecting with the Amazon Alexa app
+Connecting your Echo with the Amazon Alexa app

 While you don't need your phone to do much with your Echo once it is set up, you will need the Alexa app to get there.

-2. Giving Echo access to your accounts
+Giving Echo access to your accounts

 You can also use this side menu to grant Echo access to your Google Calendar and your physical address for work and home.
 Doing so will make it so Alexa can tell you what is on your agenda for today as well as what the traffic for your commute will be.

 While no account is required for the news, you can also choose what news sources are used for the Flash Briefing where Echo reads you the news for the day.

 - In the Alexa app, tap the horizontal bars to pull up the menu.